 4-Steps To A Successful Price Reduction Meeting…

-Your price reduction meeting with sellers will be similar to your original listing presentation, except you now have accurate, historic information about the seller’s home.
-In my program 3 Steps Ultimate
+Your price reduction meeting with sellers will be similar to your original listing presentation, except you now have accurate, historical information about the seller’s home.

 STEP 1: Present an Updated Market Analysis

 Before the price reduction meeting, you’ll need to prepare an analysis similar to your original CMA (or “Maximum Home Value Audit™”).
 During the meeting, compare your seller’s home with all of the other listings, pendings, and sales in the area.